OzAmram/TagNTrain/README.md

 # TagNTrain

-Code to reproduce results from Tag N' Train paper.
+Code to reproduce results from Tag N' Train paper ( https://arxiv.org/abs/2002.12376)

 LHCO R&D Dataset used in the paper is available from here: https://zenodo.org/record/2629073